 How To Buy Financial ETFs

-To buy a financial ETF, you need a discount broker as ETFs trade like stocks on a stock exchange for ETFs.
-You specify the number of shares you want to buy from the selected ETF and whether you want to pay the market price or you enter the price you want to pay.
+To buy a financial ETF, you need a discount broker, as ETFs trade like stocks on a stock exchange for ETFs.
+You specify the number of shares you want to buy from the selected ETF and whether you want to pay the market price or enter the price you want to pay.

-I usually put a limit order using the market price just to avoid any blip from trading algorithm.
+I usually put a limit order using the market price just to avoid any blip from the trading algorithm.